The Importance of Incident Management

 Critical incidents can occur anytime, anywhere, and are not limited to traditional business hours.
 Well-orchestrated incident management allows minimizing the impact any business disruption can impose on business operations and employees.
 However, having this type of plan in place won’t suffice.

-The success of the plan also depends on communication among everyone on the incident response team and the rest of the employees about everyone’s responsibilities.
+The success of the business continuity plan also depends on communication among everyone on the incident response team and the rest of the employees about everyone’s responsibilities.
 Members of incident management teams should be adequately trained on their roles in managing the unexpected.

 This is why it is imperative that your business has an Incident Management Plan (IMP) in place and ready to go in case an incident does occur.
 Today, organizations must embrace a mobile-first strategy for incident management.
 This will help your organization mitigate risk, eliminate business impacts, and ensure the workforce is safe as you will be able to react to an incident faster.